Skip to main content

 Trying Her Hand at Architecture

-During her fall semester of senior year, for two evenings a week, Vasilisa joined 24 other high school students for the architectural studies class in a real-time, remote format.
+During her fall semester of senior year, for two evenings a week, Vasilisa joined 24 other high school students for the architectural studies class in a real-time, online format.

 Taught by two professional architects, this course is designed to be an introduction to the issues architects have to consider when creating buildings.